-Half of doctors (51%) doing their first RPR who also participated in the post-RPR survey worked in general practice settings (Table 17).
+Half of doctors (51%) reviewed for the first time who also participated in the post-RPR survey worked in general practice settings (Table 16).
 While often similar in some ways, general practices can vary in characteristics such as the number of doctors and other staff, patient loads, demographics of the patient population and levels of managerial/supervisor support.
 Doctors can also hold different positions within practices, for example owning the practice or working as a locum.